 An MRI scan creates detailed pictures of your spine.
 It can pick up most injuries that you have had in your spine or changes that happen with aging.
 Even small problems or changes that are not the cause of your current back pain are picked up.
-These findings rarely change how your doctor first treats you.
+These findings rarely change how your provider first treats you.
 But they can lead to:

-- Treatment that you don't need, especially for changes that occur naturally as you age
+- Treatment that you don't need, especially for changes that occur naturally as you age.

 MRI SCAN RISKS